cs-uob/COMS20012/docs/surveys/week2.md

 # Survey Week 2 results

-Out of 177 students registered on the unit, 72 (~40%) of you took the time to fill the survey (thanks for taking the time).
+Out of 177 students registered on the unit, 72 (~40%) of you took the time to fill the survey (thanks!).
 This is not perfect, but give us some insights on how you feel about the unit.

 * 76% of those who responded are keeping up with the unit.